Located: Administration Bldg., B203

 The amount of financial aid a student receives is based on the number of credits in which they enroll.
 Federal Pell Grants will reflect the number of credits for which you are enrolled as of the census day (tenth day of the semester).
 Adding or removing credits may have an effect on the amount of aid awarded.
 Withdrawing from or dropping courses within a semester may have a negative effect on a student’s eligibility for financial aid.
 Students are encouraged to come to the Financial Aid Office for advisement before withdrawing from courses.

 Students must file the Free Application for Federal Student Aid (FAFSA) at www.studentaid.gov early to allow ample time for processing.
 Both student and parent (if applicable) must create a separate FSA User ID and Password at www.studentaid.gov to sign the FAFSA.
-We recommend that continuing/returning students complete the FAFSA each year after October 1st.
-All returning students who are NJ residents must complete the FAFSA no later than April 15th in order to qualify for maximum benefits from NJ state aid programs.
-Failing to file timely may result in having to prepay your bill or enroll in the College Payment Plan in order to start the semester.
-A FAFSA must be submitted every academic year in order to receive financial assistance.
+We recommend continuing/returning students complete the FAFSA each year after October 1st.
+All returning students who are NJ residents must complete the FAFSA no later than April 15th to qualify for maximum benefits from NJ state aid programs.
+Failing to file timely may result in having to prepay your bill or enroll in the College Payment Plan to start the semester.
+A FAFSA must be submitted every academic year to receive financial assistance.

 In accordance with Federal Regulations, students with eligible financial aid can receive an advance of the anticipated refund to accommodate their needs for books and necessary supplies.
 Eligible Financial Aid credit balances will appear in your account once logged into the eCampus Bookstore.
-You will need to show your valid Student ID card.

 File Completion: Your financial aid must be completed before you can use aid for book purchases through eCampus.